nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 rawData.asCsvReader[Car](',', true).foreach(println _)
 ```

-Tabulate comes with a number of default implementations of [`CellDecoder`][CellDecoder] which can all be found in its
+Tabulate comes with a number of default implementations of [`CellDecoder`] which can all be found in its
 [companion object](/api/#tabulate.CellDecoder$).

 ## Convenience methods
 ### Unsafe parsing
 By default, tabulate parses things safely: if an error occurs, no exception is thrown and you don't lose control of
 your code.
-Instead, the possibility for errors is encoded in [`DecodeResult`][DecodeResult] and you have the
+Instead, the possibility for errors is encoded in [`DecodeResult`] and you have the
 opportunity, for example, to skip over incorrectly encoded rows.

 Sometimes though, you really want your code to crash if something goes wrong - you're writing a one-off bit of code
 whose sole purpose is to turn CSV into better shaped data, say.
-You can use [`asUnsafeCsvReader`][asUnsafeCsvReader] for
+You can use [`asUnsafeCsvReader`] for
-this purpose: it'll unwrap the [`DecodeResult`][DecodeResult] layer and throw an exception at the first error.
+this purpose: it'll unwrap the [`DecodeResult`] layer and throw an exception at the first error.

 ```tut
 rawData.asUnsafeCsvReader[Car](',', true).foreach(println _)